Supports energy level and beautiful coat in mature dogs who prefer smaller kibble

 Not every sign of DISH indicates dog dementia.
 Other medical conditions prevalent in geriatric dogs can manifest in a similar way.
 Older dogs often have impaired vision and hearing, for example, which can lead to confusion and diminished interaction with the family.
 Senior dog issues, such as diabetes mellitus, Cushing's disease, kidney disease and incontinence, can all lead to urination in the house.
 A physical exam, blood pressure measurement, urinalysis, blood tests, and a thorough medical history will help your vet rule out health problems with similar symptoms to CCD.

 No matter how he changes, no decline in your dog's abilities should impair your human-animal bond.
 Being aware of aging problems will enable everyone to make adjustments to include your dog in activities and make him feel loved.
-If your vet has ruled out other problems and determined behavioral changes to be consistent with canine cognitive dysfunction, there are steps you can take to make your dog's (and your) life easier.
+If your vet has ruled out other problems and determined behavioural changes to be consistent with canine cognitive dysfunction, there are steps you can take to make your dog's (and your) life easier.

 Dogs and people with dementia often suffer from disturbances in their sleep-wake cycles.
 Those affected by "sundowning" sleep more during the day and remain awake, disoriented, and agitated throughout the night.
 Human patients with cognitive impairment become easily confused and are prone to becoming lost, while a dog with dementia may pace or wander out of the yard.
 These circumstances account for why people and pets with dementia must not be left unattended, especially in unfamiliar places.
 Dog parents must take extra precautions to ensure that their pet always has proper identification and is not able to accidentally escape from the home or property.